osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SDS_Types.md

         self.__observation = observation
 ```

-Extend the type above as follows:
+You can extend the above type as follows:

 **Python**
 ```python